kaaniboy/gsheetsdb/README.md

 If the two joined tables contain duplicate column names, those columns are prefixed by the table name followed by an underscore.

-The following is an example join between a user's and order's table:
+The following is an example join between a users and orders table:

 ```
 const ordersWithUser = orders.leftJoinWith(users, 'user_id', 'id');